 I also recommend using the iCloud Photos feature, which effortlessly backs up your iPhone photos and syncs them across all your devices while the iPhone is plugged in and charging.

-In additional to backing up to iCloud, every few weeks I connect my phone to my computer and transfer my images to an external hard drive.
+In additional to backing up to iCloud, every few weeks I connect my phone to my computer and transfer my images to my PC or external hard drive.

 You could use your computer’s built-in hard drive, but if you take as many photos as I do you’ll soon fill that up!